Population: 33.6 million (2018)

 Description: The show is a three-day exhibition and conference, showcasing the latest products, technology and services that the sector has to offer.
 This is the only event with the full support of the Ministry of Health and will cover the full spectrum of healthcare.
 The show is still young and this would be the third year running.

 Name of event: Saudi-American Healthcare Forum

 Location: The Ritz Carlton Hotel & Conference Center, Riyadh, Saudi Arabia

-Description: The conference is a three day high-powered event focusing on various healthcare themes and issues and drawing on high level officials and executives from both the public and privates sectors in the U.S. and Saudi Arabia.
+Description: The conference is a three-day high-powered event focusing on various healthcare themes and issues and drawing on high level officials and executives from both the public and private sectors in the U.S. and Saudi Arabia.

 SAGIA is the government agency that is responsible for providing an attractive and lucrative investment environment for investors in order to promote investment in the Kingdom of Saudi Arabia, thereby expanding the economic landscape.
 SAGIA is the first line of contact for any U.S. healthcare company that is seeking to invest in the Kingdom because SAGIA can provide information for U.S. companies on the Kingdom’s investment climate and investor requirements.

 2. Do U.S. manufacturers require a partner to operate in Saudi Arabia?

 U.S. manufacturers may operate with or without a partner.
 To be eligible for 100% foreign ownership, particular requirements must be met, which can be sought from SAGIA.
 Any company with a foreign investment license will enjoy all of the privileges of a local Saudi company.